ROKS Hyang Ro Bong

 ROKS Hyang Ro Bong (LST-683) is a Go Jun Bong-class tank landing ship in the Republic of Korea Navy.

 Construction and commissioning

 The ship was launched in 1996 by Hanjin Heavy Industries at Busan and commissioned into the Navy in 1999.

 She participated in the 70th Anniversary of the Navy in 2015.

+On 31 July 2025, the ship's engine caught fire as it entered the port of Jinhae, injuring three crew members.